dougbrion/3d-printing-guide/material-guide.md

 - Extruder Temperature: 220-250 °C
 - Bed Temperature: 90-110 °C
 - Glass Transition Temperature: 105 °C
+- Density: 1.04g/cm<sup>3</sup>

 ## PETG <a name = "petg"></a>

+PETG is a durable copolyester (a combination).
+Polyethylene terephthalate, commonly abbreviated PET is commonly used in fibres for clothing and containers for liquids and foods.
+The G means it’s been glycol modified for extra durability.
+It is a tough material which prints without odour and has similar print quality as PLA.
+The material has a low shrinkage and as such little to no warping making it ideal for larger prints.
+It has superb layer adhesion, resulting in strong prints - note that this makes PETG a poor support material.
+Another benefit of PETG is that it has excellent chemical resistance, along with alkali, acid and water resistance.

 - Extruder Temperature: 230-250 °C
 - Bed Temperature: 75-95 °C
+- Glass Transition Temperature: 75 °C
+- Density: 1.27g/cm<sup>3</sup>

 ## Nylon <a name = "nylon"></a>

 - Extruder Temperature: 225-265 °C
 - Bed Temperature: 70-90 °C
+- Glass Transition Temperature: 70 °C
+- Density: 1.15g/cm<sup>3</sup>

 ## TPU <a name = "tpu"></a>